ViibeoAutomation

 How much does TikTok autopilot cost?

 Costs vary by tool.
-The main expense is the AI generation platform — typically $20-$99/month depending on volume and features.
-This replaces the cost of video editors, voiceover artists, and the hours you'd spend on manual production.
-Most autopilot creators find the ROI positive within the first 30-60 days.
+The main expense is the AI generation platform, typically $20-$99/month depending on volume and features.
+That replaces video editors, voiceover artists, and hours of manual production.
+Many Autopilot creators see the spend pay for itself within the first 30-60 days, though results vary.